-Leveraging our strength in leadership development, and backgrounds as seasoned executives, we work with willing executives and sponsoring organizations to accelerate the development of leadership capacity, and achieve lasting competitive advantage.
+Leveraging our strength in leadership development, and backgrounds as seasoned managers we work with willing managers, executives and sponsoring organizations to accelerate the development of leadership capacity, and achieve lasting competitive advantage, generally targeted to the following outcomes:

 Our coaching has enabled clients to: